lkalabric/bepipred/README.md

 $ chmod +x *.sh
 $ cd ~

 - Together with the scripts there are one protein QUERY file (antigen-iedb.fasta) and two SUBSJECT files (M73218.HEV-1.Burma.nt.fasta and M73218.HEV-1.Burma.aa.fasta) for demonstration.
-Let´s create directories and copy them accordingly:<p>
+Let's prepare the environment for analysis by creating directories and copying the files into them:<p>
 $ mkdir -p ~/data/QUERY/<p>
 $ cp ~/repos/bioinfo/antigens-iedb.fasta ~/data/QUERY/<p>
 $ mkdir -p ~/data/REFSEQ/HEV/<p>